Anshul391/CSS143BackStage/exams/final/readme.md

-**5. (2pt) Suppose you accidently added a .class file to your github repository.
+**5. (2pt) Suppose you accidently added a .class file to your github repository, and you know you shouldn't check in .class files.
 Describe the steps you'd take to remove this file from your github repo?**

 ```bash